redfox193/crypto-parser/README.md

  consumers read it and save into database, from where data can be used for analyzing or other things.

-Buy using producers it's easy to scale our service to collect data about more currencies.
+By using producers it's easy to scale our service to collect data about more currencies.
 And you can add more consumers to proccess data faster.